e-mission/e-mission-phone-native/README.md

 all written using native code, and the result screen is javascript from the server displayed in a WebView.

+We are switching to more cordova-based WebViews to use as much crossplatform code as possible.
+The instructions on importing cordova-based webviews for use this project are in the CordovaInstall.md file.

 All calls from the phone app are HTTP POST, and the user parameter is a JWT token generated after the user signed in via google.